- NO_MORE_SYSTEM_PTES is a BSoD error that can be triggered by a faulty driver or hard drive.

 - This error can also be caused by hardware incompatibilities so you should check the RAM and motherboard.

 - A good solution for this error is to use a dedicated solution to fix the BSoD.

 - You can also check the hard drive using a command-line software on your PC.

 Blue Screen of Death errors are one of the most problematic errors on Windows 10.
 These types of errors are often caused by a certain software or in the worst-case scenario faulty hardware.

-Solution 1 – Make sure your drivers and Windows 10 are up to date
+- Make sure your drivers and Windows 10 are up to date

 - Open Power User Menu by pressing Windows Key + X and select Device Manager from the list.

-- Locate the driver you wish to update, right click it and choose Update Driver Software.
+- Locate the driver you wish to update, right-click it and choose Update Driver Software.